Lower back pain is one of the most common health problems nowadays. Nearly 80% of adults face it at some point in their lives.

 What makes you more likely to get lower back pain?

-• Weight: Extra weight puts extra pressure on your back.
+- Weight: Having extra body weight puts additional strain on your back.

-• Lack of exercise: Weak back and core muscles can make your back more prone to injury.
+- Lack of exercise: Weak back and belly muscles can make your back more susceptible to injury.

-• Jobs that involve heavy lifting or bending: These activities can strain your back.
+- Jobs with heavy lifting or bending: These kinds of work can strain your back.

-• Smoking: Smoking can damage the discs in your spine.
+- Smoking: Smoking can harm the soft discs between the bones in your spine.

-• Poor posture: Slouching or sitting incorrectly can put stress on your back.
+- Poor posture: Slouching or sitting the wrong way can stress your back.

-• Medical conditions: Some health problems, like arthritis or osteoporosis, can increase your risk.
+- Medical conditions: Problems like arthritis or weak bones (osteoporosis) can raise your risk.

 Diagnosing Lower Back Pain